AliImanifard/AliImanifard.github.io/contact.md

 classes: smaller-font
 ---

-Thanks for stopping by—it's always a pleasure to connect.
+Thanks for stopping by—it's always a pleasure to connect.<br>
-I'm open to research chats, academic ideas, and collaborative projects that spark curiosity.
+I'm open to research chats, academic ideas, and collaborative projects that spark curiosity.<br>
-If you're working on something exciting or just want to exchange thoughts, don’t hesitate to reach out.
+If you're working on something exciting or just want to exchange thoughts, don’t hesitate to reach out.<br>
 Let’s explore what we can build together in the world of academia.

 ## Email